Sanjana-Shankar/procurement-documents-concepts-translator/README.md

 ### 📝 Problem Statement

-Enterprises often receive messy, inconsistent invoices and purchase orders from multiple vendors.
-These documents may vary in format, terminology, and completeness, making it challenging for finance teams to:
+*Enterprises often receive messy, inconsistent invoices and purchase orders from multiple vendors.
+These documents may vary in format, terminology, and completeness, making it challenging for finance teams to:*

-Quickly consolidate and organize procurement data into a clean, readable format.
+- Quickly consolidate and organize procurement data into a clean, readable format.

-Break down expenses to detailed line items to understand exactly where money is being spent.
+- Break down expenses to detailed line items to understand exactly where money is being spent.

-Identify cost trends, anomalies, or potential overspending.
+- Identify cost trends, anomalies, or potential overspending.

-Generate accurate reports without extensive manual effort.
+- Generate accurate reports without extensive manual effort.

-BudgetIQ addresses these challenges by:
+> BudgetIQ addresses these challenges by:

-Extracting data from unstructured and messy documents using OCR.
+- Extracting data from unstructured and messy documents using OCR.

-Normalizing inconsistent spend categories into a unified, readable table.
+- Normalizing inconsistent spend categories into a unified, readable table.

-Providing detailed expense breakdowns to give finance teams visibility into every line item.
+- Providing detailed expense breakdowns to give finance teams visibility into every line item.

-Enabling interactive queries via a Q&A agent for fast insights and anomaly detection.
+- Enabling interactive queries via a Q&A agent for fast insights and anomaly detection.

 The ultimate goal is to streamline procurement analytics, maintain budget control, and prevent overspending by transforming messy invoices into actionable, organized data.

+---

 ### 👤 Sample User Story

 **Title: Finance Analyst wants to organize messy invoices and track detailed expenses**

-As a finance analyst
+*As a finance analyst
-I want to upload messy invoices and automatically organize them into a clean, readable spend table So that I can break down expenses into detailed categories and avoid overspending
+I want to upload messy invoices and automatically organize them into a clean, readable spend table So that I can break down expenses into detailed categories and avoid overspending.*

 Acceptance Criteria:

-I can upload invoices in various formats (PDF, scanned images, CSV/Excel).
+*I can upload invoices in various formats (PDF, scanned images, CSV/Excel).*

-The system extracts line items and normalizes inconsistent categories into unified labels (e.g., “Freight/Shipping/Logistics” → “Transportation”).
+-> The system extracts line items and normalizes inconsistent categories into unified labels (e.g., “Freight/Shipping/Logistics” → “Transportation”).

-I can view a clean, readable spend table with detailed breakdowns per line item, vendor, and category.
+*I can view a clean, readable spend table with detailed breakdowns per line item, vendor, and category.*

-The dashboard highlights high-value or unusual transactions to prevent overspending.
+-> The dashboard highlights high-value or unusual transactions to prevent overspending.

-I can ask the Q&A agent questions like:
+*I can ask the Q&A agent questions like:*

-“Which categories have exceeded budget limits this month?”
+- “Which categories have exceeded budget limits this month?”

-“Show invoices over $5,000 in Marketing or Transportation.”
+- “Show invoices over $5,000 in Marketing or Transportation.”

-I can export the normalized and detailed data to Excel for reporting and auditing.
+*I can export the normalized and detailed data to Excel for reporting and auditing.*